-strain the radial mass profile as well as the position angle and systemic velocity offset, in order to derive a 3D data cube with one spectral (i.e., velocity) and two spatial axes.
+velocity dispersion maps derived from the reconstructed H β map with an exponential disk model.
+Given the low resolution and the low SN of our data, we simulate a very simple system.
+The disk models is created using the DYSMAL IDL code (Davies et al. 2011, see also Cresci et al. 2009 for description of the code).
+The code was used extensively to derive intrinsic properties of disk galaxies (e.g., for estimating the dynamical mass of high-z galaxies; see Cresci et al. 2009).
+The code uses a set of input parameters which constrain the radial mass profile as well as the position angle and systemic velocity offset, in order to derive a 3D data cube with one spectral (i.e., velocity) and two spatial axes.
 This can be further used to extract kinematics.
 The best-fit disk parameters are derived using an optimized χ^2 minimization routine and the observed velocity and velocity dispersion.
 The mass extracted from DYSMAL is that of a thin disk model assuming supported only by orbits in ordered circular rotation.

 We do not have any constraints on the inclination of our system.
 Therefore, we use a nominal inclination of 20 degrees.
-We account for spatial beam smearing from the PSF and velocity broadening due to the finite spectral resolution of the instrument and also rebin by a factor of 4 in the spectral direction in our modeling.
+We account for spatial beam smearing from the PSF and velocity broadening due to the finite spectral resolution of the instrument and also rebin by a factor of 4 in the spectral direction in our modelling.
 We then compare this spatially and spectrally convolved disk model to the observations.

-We focus on the western component in the velocity map shown in Figure 19 because from the lens modeling we know that this part contains the main component of the galaxy and also shows a smoother observed gradient.
-The bestfitting exponential disk model for this component is shown in Figure 21.
-While the disk model can reproduce some largescale features of the velocity field, the residuals are substantial.
+We focus on the western component in the velocity map shown in Fig. 19 because from the lens modelling we know that this part contains the main component of the galaxy and also shows a smoother observed gradient.
+The best-fitting exponential disk model for this component is shown in Fig. 21.
+We show the observed velocity derived from the reconstructed H β map along the slit (shown by dashed lines in Fig. 21) in Fig. 22.
+While the disk model can reproduce some large-scale features of the velocity field, the residuals are substantial.
 We can therefore rule out a single rotating disk as a reasonable description of this system.
 We conclude that the 8 o'clock arc has a complex velocity field that cannot be explained by a simple rotating disk.